VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/input-order-bank-card-info-type.md

 # InputOrderBankCardInfoType ==~object~==

-The `InputOrderBankCardInfoType` is a type that represents the input object for providing bank card information during a payment processing operation.
+This type represents the input object for providing bank card information during a payment processing operation.

 ## Fields